wd/hexo-fabric/README.md

 Then regenerate your site.

+### tags cloud page

+If you want to support tags cloud page, you should create a empty page use command `hexo  new page 'tags'`.
+And then change the title for this page to 'All Tags' or what you want, it will display at tags cloud page.

+If you don't want this page, you can delete it from `themes/hexo-fabric/layout/_partial/custom/navigation.ejs`.

 ### TODO
-- do not support pagination for archive, tags
 - do not support category
 - titlecase, line_number, date_format settings support
-- robots, sitemap not work
+- robots, sitemap may not work

 Recommand you set like following in your `_config.yml`.
 ```